eXcal1bur589/eXcal1bur589.github.io/TryHackMe/hosts/wreath/wreath.md

 # Web Server (10.200.196.200)

-The first host we're going after is the web server, which is at 10.200.196.200.
-Navigating to the URL, we're given a Server Not Found page but notice in the address bar that the URL has changed to https://thomaswreath.thm/.
+The first host I'm going after is the web server, which is at 10.200.196.200.
+Navigating to the URL, I'm given a Server Not Found page but notice in the address bar that the URL has changed to https://thomaswreath.thm/.
 Thomas has likely forgotten to set up a virtual host in the web server configuration for the IP address to resolve properly.
 In order to access the web site, I had to add an entry to my hosts file with the IP of the web server mapping to thomaswreath.thm.
 After adding the entry, the web site now loads properly:

 ![Hosts File Entry](images/hosts-file-entry.png)